aborger/Marsha/docs/index.rst

      The Microcontroller implements a closed loop controller to move stepper motors with the position commands as the setpoint and encoders as the feedback.

-   * Microcontroller Platform Wiki Coming Soon
+   * `Access Embedded Platform Wiki <https://aborger-marsha.readthedocs.io/en/microcontroller-platform/>`_

 .. note::